prevaldas/React-SPA/README.md

-This site is created using React framework and implemented functionality via API's and hooks.
+This site is created using React framework and implemented functionality via APIs and hooks.
 Site is live here:

 https://warm-tanuki-218cc5.netlify.app